You are here

 Grants.gov submissions require a PAF.
 See Route and Submit Proposal.

 If the University of Michigan is a subcontractor on a proposal being submitted by another organization, the "Direct Sponsor" is the organization from which we will receive the funds directly.
 The "Prime Sponsor" is the original source of funds.
-For example, if Dr. Smith at Wayne State University is applying for a research grant from NIH and plans to subcontract part of the work to Dr. Doe at the University of Michigan, for our records, the Direct Sponsor is Wayne State University and NIH should be indicated as the Prime Sponsor.
+For example, if Dr. Smith at Wayne State University is applying for a research grant from NIH and plans to subcontract part of the work to Dr. Doe at the University of Michigan, for our records, the Direct Sponsor is Wayne State University, and NIH should be indicated as the Prime Sponsor.
 The Principal Investigator should be shown on the PAF as Dr. Doe.
-When colleges or universities are the direct sponsor with a prime sponsor, the ORSP Project Representative assigned to your department, who has responsibility for liaison with the Prime Sponsor (NIH in this example), will handle the processing of the proposal.
+When a college or university is the direct sponsor with a prime sponsor, the ORSP Project Representative assigned to your department, who has responsibility for liaison with the Prime Sponsor (NIH in this example), will handle the processing of the proposal.

 Proposals to Private Sponsors are an exception to these procedures.
 Proposals to Private Sponsors--both as a Prime Sponsor and as a Direct Sponsor--are handled by the same Project Representatives.
 Thus, a proposal to the XYZ Company, as the Direct Sponsor, which may involve federal funds (where the federal agency would be considered the Prime Sponsor) should be treated as an industry-sponsored proposal.